Search the Graduate POS Manual

 Graduate minor requirements for the MA and PhD programs

-- MA programs in English (literature or literature and the teaching of reading), RCPC, or TESL/AL require 9 credits in English Department courses; 6 must be at the 500-600 level
+- MA programs in English (literature or literature and the teaching of reading), RCPC, or TESL/AL require 9 credits in English Department courses not counting thesis or creative component credits; 6 of these credits must be at the 500-600 level

-- PhD programs in Applied Linguistics and Technology (ALT) or Rhetoric and Professional Communication (RPC) require 12 credits in English Department courses; 9 must be at the 500-600 level.
+- PhD programs in Applied Linguistics and Technology (ALT) or Rhetoric and Professional Communication (RPC) require 12 credits in English Department courses not counting dissertation credits; 9 of these credits must be at the 500-600 level.

 Graduate minor requirements for the MFA program

-- MFA program in (CWE) requires 12 credits in English Department’s creative writing courses at the graduate level, of which 3 must be Engl 550: Craft and Professional Practice
+- MFA program in (CWE) requires 12 credits in English Department’s creative writing courses at the graduate level not counting thesis credits; 3 of these credits must be Engl 550: Craft and Professional Practice

 Once approved for the MFA CWE minor, you will be assigned an adviser who must become a POS committee member representing the minor.